nx-go/nx-go/README.md

 | 2.x           | 13.x to 16.x |
 | 1.x           | < 13.x       |

 This plugin is only tested on [stable versions of Go](https://go.dev/dl/), older versions does not receive support.
 However, you can expect a fair degree of compatibility.
+Please note that multi-module Go workspaces require Go 1.18 or later.

 ## Contributors